simmu/contact/README.md

     We will render mockup data for detail view.
 We also included the 'contact_id' as a parameter to the detail route.
 The reason we are doign this so that the page is bookmarkable and SEO friendly.

+**Step 6.3: Server - Refactor the .jade template

+    **Objectives**
+    layout.jade

+    So I like to update the logo text to 'quick contact' and  now we have to update all the 3 pages.
+This create a lot of repeating work.
+With JADE layout, we can avoid these repetive work by moving this common element into the layout and have the page inherits the common elements.

+**Step 7.0: Server - Database setup

+    **Objectives**

+    Setup our database structure using mongo.

+    create a 'contact' db
+    create a collection call contactList for storing the user contact information.
+Add a dummy data of first_name, last_name..etc like what we have for the detail mockup data.